 Allow values to be specified for some arguments in an interface block, either in a [module] procedure statement, or in an interface body.
+If a GENERIC statement is allowed outside of a type definition (2.4.5), allow to specify values there, too.
 Only the remaining arguments are visible, as arguments, when the procedure is accessed by using the generic-spec.
 After the values of some of the arguments are specified, the remaining arguments shall satisfy the present requirements.